Mrs. Catherine Ropars

 ABOUT THE TEACHER

 Hi!
 My name is Mrs. Ropars.
 I am thrilled to be teaching First Grade at St. Mark School.
 Let me tell you a little about myself.
-I am starting my fourth year teaching at St.Mark.
+I am starting my fifth year teaching at St.Mark.
 I love the children and teaching in a catholic school.

 I have my Master’s Degree in Elementary Education and a Bachelor’s Degree in Early Childhood Education from Chestnut Hill College.
 I earned my teaching certification and I have taught children in Early Intervention, Pre-K, First Grade, and Second Grade.
 However, my most important job was being a mom.

-My husband, Tom, and I raised three children.
-Their names are Katelynn, Shawn, and Lisa.
+My husband, Tom, and I raised three children, Katelynn, Shawn, and Lisa.
 My children attended catholic school.
 I believe a catholic school education was very important in our family.
 Therefore, I am happy to assist you in providing the best education for your child at St. Mark Catholic School.

 A NOTE FROM THE TEACHER